-<system></system> This can be either the source or the target system. <volume letter=""></volume> The drive letter of the mirror that you want to delete. <target system=""></target> This is the IP address of the target system of the mirror to delete.
+<system></system> This can be either the source or the target system. <volume letter=""></volume> The drive letter of the mirror that you want to delete. <target< td="">This is the IP address of the target system of the mirror to delete.
+This optional parameter may be used if multiple targets are associated with the mirror.
+If not specified, the mirror will be deleted for all targets.</target<> This is the IP address of the target system of the mirror to delete.
 This optional parameter may be used if multiple targets are associated with the mirror.
 If not specified, the mirror will be deleted for all targets.

-8.7.15.
+9.7.15.
 DROPSNAPSHOT